Best Bluetooth speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Bluetooth speakers you can buy in 2022.

 Sonically, the Wonderboom 2 is an exciting listen.
 Bass is impressive bass given its small dimensions and there's plenty of detail and a fine sense of attack.
 You also get a ‘boost’ button on the underside of the unit.
 When pressed, it restricts the bass frequencies, allowing the UE to play louder through the midrange, which in turn makes the sound easier to hear when the unit is used outdoors.

-There's no built-in mic or app, but the Wonderboom 2 is easily one of the best sounding Bluetooth speakers you can buy for the money – and a What Hi-Fi?
-2019 Award-winner too, y'know.
+There's no built-in mic or app and this speaker charges via the slightly older microUSB, but despite its relative age (it was released in 2019) the Wonderboom 2 is still one of the best sounding little Bluetooth speakers you can buy for the money.

 Read the full review: Ultimate Ears Wonderboom 2